Equity Residential

 RockFlow Model Forecast: Three Scenarios for 2026

-Based on the provided analysis, here is the 12-month outlook for Equity Residential (EQR):
+Here is a 12-month outlook for Equity Residential (EQR):

 Wall Street Consensus